BroadbandForum/usp/docs/specification/index.md

 1. Compose the USP Message.
 2. If `payload_security` is `TLS12`, encrypt the USP Message.
 TLS will segment the encrypted Message per the maximum allowed TLS record size.
     1. If all TLS records + Record header fields are less than the maximum allowed USP Record size, then a single USP Record is sent.
-    2. Otherwise segmentation of the USP Record will need to be done.
+    2. Otherwise, segmentation of the USP Record will need to be done.
         1. If the record size of a single TLS record + USP Record header fields is less than the maximum allowed USP Record size, exactly one TLS record can be included in a USP Record.
         2. If the TLS record size + Record header fields is greater than the maximum allowed USP Record size, the TLS record is segmented across multiple USP Records.
 3. If the Message is transmitted using `PLAINTEXT` and the Message + Record header fields are greater than the maximum allowed USP Record size, the USP Record is segmented.